 - 1. Parking Location - a.
-Where alleys are available, garages and other off-street parking areas shall be located at the rear of the property and accessed from the alley. - b.
-Where alleys are not available, garages and other offstreet parking areas may be located on the side of the primary building.
-No garage door facing a street shall be more than 9 feet wide.

-2. Parking Access
+Where alleys are available, garages and other off-street parking areas shall be located at the rear of the property and accessed from the alley.
+The minimum rear setback for attached or detached garages off an alley is 5 feet.
+The minimum rear setback for detached garages accessed off an alley is 0 feet. - b.
+Where alleys are not available, garages and other offstreet parking areas may be located on the side of the primary building. - A garage door facing the street shall be set back a minimum of an additional 5 feet beyond the horizontal plane of the front façade, which includes a porch façade. - d.
+No garage door facing a street shall be more than 9 feet wide. - 2.
+Parking Access

-Primary vehicular access to and from properties facing Central Avenue shall be provided as follows:
+Primary vehicular access to and from properties facing Central Avenue shall be provided as follows.